Skip to content

 Automatically Create ConfigMgr Device Collections for Lenovo Products

-This is a PowerShell based solution that will query the ConfigMgr database for Lenovo branded products and create a Device Collection based off the friendly name, i.e. ThinkPad T14 Gen 2.
+This is a PowerShell based solution that will query the ConfigMgr database for Lenovo branded products and create a Device Collection based off the friendly name, i.e. ThinkPad X1 Carbon Gen 13.
 Each device will then be moved to its respective collection.

 In order for the friendly name to be queried, the Win32_ComputerSystemProduct WMI class will need to be added/enabled to the ConfigMgr hardware inventory.
 This needs to be performed in the Default Client Settings in the Client Settings node under the Administration workspace.
-For a step by step, refer to the this MS doc.
+For a step-by-step guide, refer to this Microsoft doc.

 Script can be downloaded from my GitHub.

-Run in an elevated PowerShell on a system that has the ConfigMgr console installed.
+Run in an elevated PowerShell session on a system that has the Configuration Manager console installed.
 This also assumes you have the necessary permissions to create Device Collections in your environment.

 <#